 - Once the granules fall off the damaged areas of the shingles, the asphalt layer will be exposed to weather.
 The sun's ultraviolet light will weaken the exposed spots and make them brittle.
 In the winter, the shingle expands and contracts and can curl and crack after being weakened by hail.
 The exposed areas are then very susceptible to leaks.
 The areas that curl up are also more susceptible to wind damage.

-- Storm-damage has different characteristics as it passes through the seasons.
+- Storm and weather related damages have different characteristics as it passes through the seasons.
 Thus, an inspector can tell whether the damage is new or older.
 Insurance claim periods can vary but typically there is a set amount of time a home owner can make a claim after the damage occurs – whether you were aware of the damage or not.
 Aspen has detailed maps showing where and when areas received significant hail damage that can be useful to help pinpoint the damage date.

 - Once leaks occur, the damage can be extensive due to potential damage from mold, electrical issues, ceiling and wall damage from water and perhaps even personal property losses.
 The damage can also come very quickly and often is not initially detected.
 True story - a home had an undetected leak in their office over their lap top.
 When the homeowner went to retrieve her laptop, she learned the roof had leaked because her laptop was full of water due to the drips from an evening.

-Bottom-line, if you suspect you have hail damage have your roof professionally inspect.
-Aspen Contracting offers free storm-damage inspections in areas we serve.
+Bottom-line, if you suspect you have hail or storm damage, have your roof professionally inspected.
+Aspen Contracting offers free inspections in the areas we serve.